-The Indiana WINS (Web-based Interagency Network for Services), is a universal application intended to assist families in finding out about eligibility and possibly enrolling in Medicaid, TANF, Maternal and Child Health, WIC, Food Stamps, and Children's Special Health Care applications for service.
+The Indiana WINS (Web-based Interagency Network for Services), is a universal applications system.
+Programs to be included in the WINS rollout are: Food Stamps, Medicaid, TANF, Maternal and Child Health, WIC, and Children's Special Health Care applications for service.
 The idea is to combine enrollment processes to simplify the process for applicants and also to help applicants identify other programs for which they are eligible.
 The Family and Social Services Administration contracted with IBM to develop their own application system.
-As of fall 2008, this project has been placed on hold due to current funding constraints.
+Meetings with key FSSA personnel resulted in permission for the WINS project to also include the Hoosier Healthwise application.
+By allowing families to sign children up for Hoosier Healthwise while applying for other services, it is hoped that enrollment in Hoosier Healthwise will increase.